 - Create a transfer log.
 Know exactly where your products are by tracking when a bottle is moved from your cellar or storage room to the bar.

 - Use a digital beverage inventory management solution.
-A bar inventory software like BinWise Pro can make counting bottles and running a profitable bar program way easier.
+A bar inventory software like BinWise Pro makes counting bottles easy.